authorTom/notes-on-VR-performance/README.md

 - [Issues](#issues)
 - [My Other Projects](#my-other-projects)
 ## When to Optimise?
-* If you can optimise from the beginning, do it!
+* Optimise from the beginning!
-* Don’t be too premature and be performance conscious during development.
+* Be performance conscious during development - think about scene complexity, do I need to add this in? is it worth the performance hit?
-* Optimise if you are not hitting the recommended frame rate.
+* A good time to optimise is when you are not hitting the desired frame rate.
 * Some features look amazing, but are they worth it?
-VR is very performance limited.
+* VR is very performance limited
 ## Frame Rate Vs Frame Time
 * **Frame rate** is the number of frames displayed per second (FPS).
 It is calculated by dividing the total number of frames displayed by the total amount of time taken to display them. <br />
 * **Frame time** is calculated by dividing the total time it takes to render a frame by the number of frames rendered.
 It is typically measured in milliseconds (ms). <br />